 These accreditations reflect the improvements and structural changes that CABEI has been making to position itself as an entity committed to the best international standards in terms of climate change financing, and as a bank committed to the sustainable development of its member countries.

 In addition to the possibility of financing programs for adaptation and mitigation of climate change with resources from the GCF and the Climate Change Adaptation Fund, CABEI has other strategic partners that have made financial and technical resources available to finance public and private sector programs and projects, to support countries in implementing climate change mitigation and adaptation actions.

-These partners include the German Development Bank (KfW) and the German Agency for Technical Cooperation (GIZ), the European Union, the French Development Agency (AFD), the European Investment Bank (EIB), the Global Environment Facility (GEF), the Nordic Investment Bank (NIB), the Ministry of Foreign Affairs (MoFA) of the Republic of China (Taiwan), the International Cooperation Development Fund (TaiwanICDF) of the Republic of China (Taiwan), the Economic Development Cooperation Fund (EDFC) in South Korea, the Japanese Bank for International Cooperation (JBIC), the Development Bank of the Republic of Austria (OeEB), the United Nations Food and Agriculture Organization (FAO), the United Nations Environment Program (UN Environment), the Spanish Agency for International Development Cooperation (AECID), and the Infrastructure Development Finance Company (IDFC), among others.
+These partners include the German Development Bank (KfW), and the German Agency for Technical Cooperation (GIZ) the European Union, the French Development Agency (AFD), the European Investment Bank (EIB), the Global Environment Facility (GEF), the Ministry of Foreign Affairs (MoFA) of the Republic of China (Taiwan), the International Cooperation Development Fund (ICDF)) of the Republic of China (Taiwan), the Economic Development Cooperation Fund (EDCF) in South Korea, the Japanese Bank for International Cooperation (JBIC), the United Nations Food and Agriculture Organization (FAO), the United Nations Environment Program (UN Environment), the Spanish Agency for International Development Cooperation (AECID) and Infrastructure Development Finance Company (IDFC), among others.